 \section{Reporting min cuts}

-By Theorem~\ref{Thm:MinCutOracle}, we can report the weight of any min $st$-cut in constant time.
-We extend this to report the cuts themselves in time proportional to their size.
-Size refers to the number of edges in the cut.
-We will show how to report a minimum separating cycle for a given pair of faces in $G^*$ in time proportional to the number of edges in the cycle.
+By Theorem~\ref{Thm:MinCutOracle}, we can report the weight of any minimum $st$-cut in constant time.
+We extend this to report a minimum separating cycle for a given pair of faces in $G^*$ in time proportional to the number of edges in the cycle.
 By duality of the min cuts and min separating cycles, this will prove Theorem~\ref{thm:mincuts}.

-In this section, we do not assume that the graph has degree 3.
-The edges added to achieve that may increase the number of edges in a cycle.
+In this section, we do not assume that the graph is 3-regular.
+The edges added to achieve 3-regularity may increase the number of edges in a cycle.
 However, we can still compute $\mathcal T$, the region tree of $G^*$, with the degree-3 assumption.
 We will rely only on the relationship between faces in $G^*$, which did not change in the construction for the degree-3 assumption.
-Since cycles in the min cycle basis are boundaries of regions represented by $\mathcal T$, this tree also reflects the ancestor/descendant relationships between cycles in the min cycle basis.
+Since cycles in the min cycle basis are boundaries of regions represented by $\mathcal T$, the region tree also reflects the ancestor/descendant relationships between cycles in the min cycle basis.

-Consider a cycle $C$.
-By Lemma~\ref{Lem:ExtFaceLCA} the set of darts in $C$ that are not in an ancestor of $C$ form a path (possibly equal to $C$).
-It follows that the set of darts in $C$ that are not in {\em any} strict ancestor of $C$ also form a path, denoted $P(C)$.
+Recall that we view a cycle $C$ as a clockwise cycle of {\em darts} (Section~\ref{sec:SharedEdges}).
+It follows from Lemma~\ref{Lem:ExtFaceLCA} that the set of darts in $C$ that are not also in a cycle $C'$ that is an ancestor of $C$ forms a path (possibly equal to $C$).
+Further, the set of darts in $C$ that are not also in {\em any} strict ancestor of $C$ also form a path, denoted $P(C)$.
 Using the next lemma, we can succinctly represent any cycle using these paths.
 See Figure~\ref{fig:succinct-cycle} for an illustration.